Efficient control pulses for continuous quantum gate families through coordinated re-optimization: Discussion

 Our neighbor-average re-optimization procedure makes no assumptions about the structure of the parameter space of interest, and thus may not be optimal; we expect that better-motivated approaches could potentially yield higher-accuracy or more efficient interpolations by taking into account the structure of the gate family of interest.
 The specific method we use in this paper is easily-implemented and conceptually simple, so we provide it as a baseline for future improvements.

 Python code used to generate the results in this work is publicly available in a Github repository \cite{chadwick_pulse-interpolation_2023}.

 We thank Lennart Maximilian Seifert and Andy Goldschmidt for helpful discussions on quantum control and the interpolation scheme, and Andr\'e Carvalho and the Q-CTRL team for enabling our use of their software tools in this paper.
+We also thank the anonymous QCE reviewers for their helpful comments.
+We used the ``Bright'' colorblind-friendly plot color scheme from \cite{tol_qualitative_2021}.
 This work is funded in part by EPiQC, an NSF Expedition in Computing, under award CCF-1730449; in part by STAQ under award NSF Phy-1818914; in part by the US Department of Energy Office of Advanced Scientific Computing Research, Accelerated Research for Quantum Computing Program; and in part by the NSF Quantum Leap Challenge Institute for Hybrid Quantum Architectures and Networks (NSF Award 2016136) and in part based upon work supported by the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers.
 FTC is Chief Scientist for Quantum Software at Infleqtion and an advisor to Quantum Circuits, Inc.